Brad Keselowski: 2019

-Keselowski started the 2019 season with a 12th-place finish at the Daytona 500.
-A week later, he won at Atlanta; this gave him his 60th overall win with Team Penske and the first MENCS win for the new Ford Mustang GT.
+Keselowski started the 2019 season with a twelfth place finish at the Daytona 500.
+A week later, he won at Atlanta after battling flu-like symptoms; this gave him his sixtieth overall win with Team Penske and the first MENCS win for the new Ford Mustang GT.
 Keselowski followed this up with wins at Martinsville and Kansas.
-Keselowski dominated the early stages of the Coke 600 but spun out with 5 to go, finishing 19th.
+Keselowski dominated the early stages of the Coke 600 but spun out with five to go, finishing nineteenth.
 He finished fifth at the Charlotte Roval to advance to the Round of 12.
 For the second season in a row, Keselowski was eliminated in the Round of 12 after the Kansas race.

-2020: 2nd Championship 4 Appearance
+2020: 2nd Championship 4 appearance

 Prior to the 2020 season, Blaney's crew chief Jeremy Bullins took over as Keselowski's, ending a nine-year partnership with Wolfe that saw them win the 2012 championship and 29 races.

 Keselowski started the year by finishing 36th after getting wrecked while leading the Daytona 500.
 He rebounded next week at Las Vegas, finishing 7th.
-At Auto Club, he got his first top-5 finish of the season by finishing 5th.
+At Auto Club, he got his first top-five finish of the season by finishing fifth.
 Keselowski got his first win of the season in the Coca-Cola 600 when he held off Jimmie Johnson in overtime for his maiden 600 victory.
 The next week at Bristol, while he was running third, leaders Chase Elliott and Logano wrecked, allowing for Keselowski to get his second win of the season.
 During the summer, although he had fewer wins than other drivers like Kevin Harvick and Denny Hamlin, he ran second in the standings in what he called "silently one of the best seasons of my career."

 A third victory came in August at New Hampshire.
 He signed a contract extension with Team Penske the following day.

 In the opening round of the playoffs, Keselowski won at Richmond after leading 192 of 400 laps, including the final 48 after passing Austin Dillon on fresher tires; the victory also came in his New Hampshire car.
 He relied on points to reach the final round at Phoenix, where he finished second in the championship to Elliott.